Hexagon/pup/README.md

 # Pup - The process manager

 Pup is a powerful process manager for Deno, designed to simplify the management of your applications and services.
-Here are some of the key features of Pup:
+Here are some of the key features:

 - **Easy process management:** Define, control, and manage your processes with simple commands and configuration options.
 - **Multiple start policies:** Set up processes to start automatically, on a schedule (using cron expressions), or when files change.